CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/udf-manager.md

 ## Base Document UDFs

-UDFs from a base document are available on the following transactions:
+UDFs from base documents are available on the following transactions:

 - Goods Receipt PO From **Purchase Order**
 - Goods Receipt PO From **A/P Invoice**